srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 15. What is shallow and deep copy?

-MultiThreading:
+## MultiThreading:
 1. What is multithreading?
+2. What is process and thread?
-2. What are the 5 different states of lifecycle in Thread
+3. What are the 5 different states of lifecycle in Thread
-3. What is sychronized method and static synchronized?
-4. What is Synchronized block and static synchronized?
+4. What is thread priority? and its values.
-5. What is deadLock, how to avoid?
+5. What is sychronized method?
-6. What is race condition?
+6. What is Synchronized block?
-7. What is join? wait for thread to die
+7. What is static synchronized?
+8. What are the Thread class methods?
+9. Explain wait, notify, notifyall
-6. What is yield?
+10. What is deadLock, how to avoid?
-7. What is sleep? pause the thread
-8. What is interrupt?
+11. What is race condition?
-9. What is wait and notify method in Thread?
-10. What are teh methods available in Thread Object?
+12. What are the methods available in Thread Object?
-11. What is daemon thread?
-12. What is volatile keyword?
+13. What is volatile keyword?
-13. How do you stop the thread in java?
+14. How do you stop the thread in java?
+15. Explain about ExecuterService?
+16. What is Atomic variables.
+17. List and explain thread safe collections

-Collection:
+## Collection:
 1. How to calculate new arrayList size?
 2. How to convert a collection to iterator?
 3. Why String is popular HashMap key in Java?